Air Indus

-Air Indus was a private airline based in Karachi operating as a domestic airline.
+Air Indus was a Pakistani private airline based in Karachi operating as a domestic airline.
 Its headquarters were located in Defence Housing Authority, Karachi.
 Air Indus started operations on 28 July 2013.
-However, it was forced to suspend operations on 1 July 2015 after the Civil Aviation Authority suspended its operations as they were not fulfilling the Pakistani legal requirements of three operating aircraft after two aircraft were damaged in a terrorist attack at Karachi Jinnah Airport on July 9, 2014.
+However, it was forced to suspend operations on 1 July 2015 after the Civil Aviation Authority suspended its operations for not fulfilling the Pakistani legal requirements of having three operating aircraft after two aircraft were damaged in a terrorist attack at Karachi Jinnah Airport on July 9, 2014.
 Its main base of operations and hub was Jinnah International Airport, Karachi.

-The airline announced a resumption of operations in January 2016 but never started its operation due to unavailability of aircraft.
+The airline announced resumption of operations in January 2016 but never actually managed to restart its operation due to unavailability of aircraft.
 The airline's remaining aircraft is in a grounded state near Jinnah International Airport's graveyard.

 Destinations

 Air Indus launched its operations on 28 July 2013, and never fulfilled promise on low fares.
 Instead, it halted operations on 1 July 2015 due to suspension of its operating license.
 Former locations served by the airline include: